The Resilient Recruit: Why the “2+2” Path is the Secret Weapon of Modern Hiring

 The Recruiter’s Regret

-In my experience leading recruiting for thousands of new hires, my biggest complaint wasn’t that we had too many community college transfers—it was that we didn’t have enough.
-The qualified "2+2s" were always at the top of our target list because we knew they were built to last.
-They tend to be better long-term employees who stay longer and work harder because they possess a pragmatic view of the world that "traditional" students often lack.
+My decades of experience hiring countless new college graduates taught me a valuable lesson: Face life and business as a pragmatic value investor.
+When I find those diamonds in the rough, I want to invest more.
+My biggest complaint wasn’t that we had too many community college transfers—it was that we didn’t have enough.
+The qualified "2+2s" were always at the top of our targeted investment list because we knew they were built to last.
+They tend to be better employees who stay longer and work harder.

 To the students and parents worried about being "uncool": The most uncool thing in the world is being 23 years old with $80,000 in debt and a lack of real-world grit.
 The smartest move you can make is to ignore the "13th grade" stigma and embrace the 2+2 path.
 It’s not just a way to save money—it’s a way to build a resume that the world’s best employers are actually starving for.
 Community college isn't a detour; it's a high-speed lane to a successful career.